-The dimensions of the LSI8750SP are 127 x 82.55 mm (5.00 x 3.25 inches).
+The dimensions of the LSI8751SPE are 127 x 82.55 mm (5.00 x 3.25 inches).
 PCI connection is made through edge connector J1.

-Internal SCSI connection is made through the 50-pin low density connector J2.
-External SCSI connection is made through the 50-pin high density connector J3.
-The J3 connector extends through the ISA/EISA bracket, which is attached to the face of the connector outside of the cabinet where the LSI8750SP is installed.
-The bracket is a standard ISA type with a cutout to accommodate connector J3, and a hole for viewing the on-board SCSI Busy LED.
+Internal 16-bit SCSI connection is made through the 68-pin high density connector J2.
+Internal 8-bit SCSI connection is made through the 50-pin low density connector J4.
+External SCSI connection is made through the 68-pin high density connector J3.
+The J3 connector extends external to the cabinet the LSI8751SPE is installed in through a bracket attached to the face of the connector.
+The bracket is a standard ISA type with a cutout to accommodate connector J3.

-The J4 connector is for connecting the computer's Busy LED.
-It is a 4-pin one row right angle header wired in parallel with the on-board LED.
-The component height on the top and bottom of the board follows the PCI Local Bus Specification Revision 2.1. standard.
+The J5 connector is used for the Busy LED connection using a 4-pin one row right angle header.
+The component height on the top and bottom of the board conform to the PCI Specification Revision 2.1.

-Figure A.1 LSI8750SP Mechanical Drawing
+Figure A.1 LSI8751SPE Mechanical Drawing